 You need to create a plan to conduct a search while juggling the current job so that you don’t find yourself starting over again in 6 months.

-Possibilities that strike me:
+Possibilities that strike me right away:

 - Explore the likelihood of turning the contract work into a permanent role at the startup

 - Explore the likelihood of another immediate contract assignment through the recruiting company when this contract ends.

 - Explore the likelihood of a permanent job at the recruiting company.

 - Seek a new job at a new company.

 - Doing an outstanding job at the startup,

 - Doing what needs to be done to create the conversations and visibility that can lead to an offer, and

 - The provisions of the contract you have with the recruiting firm.
 (Do they get a recruiting fee if the company hires you?)

 The 2nd option will depend on satisfying the client in such a way that the recruiting company sees you as offering great value to their ongoing clients.
 It requires you to put energy into creating the visibility within the recruiting company that leads them to remember you’re out there and not want to lose you from their stable.